andrei1058/docs/docs/BedWarsProxy/features/arena-selector.md

 title: Arena Selector
 sidebar_position: 2.1
 ---
-Join bed-wars games running in bungee mode.
+Join BedWars games running in bungee mode.

 ## How to use